 - a.
-The accused student may appeal a sanction assessed by a faculty member under subsection 11-505(c) to the president. - b.
-The accused student may appeal an administrative disposition by the dean of students under subsection 11-504(b) to the president or his or her designee. - c.
-The accused student may appeal a sanction assessed by the dean of students under subsection 11-504(c), 11-505(b), 11-505(c)(1) or 11-505(d) to the president. - d.
-Either the dean of students or the accused student may appeal a disciplinary decision issued by a hearing officer or a panel of the SCB under section 11-609 to the president. - e.
+The accused student may appeal a sanction assessed by a faculty member under subsection 11-505(c) to the appellate officer. - b.
+The accused student may appeal an administrative disposition by the dean of students under subsection 11-504(b) to the appellate officer.

+- c.
+The accused student may appeal a sanction assessed by the dean of students under subsection 11-504(c), 11-505(b), 11-505(c)(1) or 11-505(d) to the appellate officer. - d.
+Either the dean of students or the accused student may appeal a disciplinary decision issued by a hearing officer or a panel of the SCB under Sec.
+11-609 to the appellate officer. - e.
 In cases involving allegations of sex discrimination, sexual harassment, sexual assault, sexual misconduct, interpersonal violence (including domestic violence and dating violence), stalking, or other Title IX related allegations, the dean of students office shall consult with the Title IX coordinator and, if applicable, the complainant before deciding whether or not to appeal the hearing officer's decision.
-In these cases, the complainant has the same, independent right to appeal the hearing officer's decision as does the accused student.
+In these cases, the complainant has the same, independent right to appeal the hearing officer's does the accused student. - f.
+The accused student, complainant, or dean of students may only appeal an administrative disposition or disciplinary decision based only on one or more of the following grounds: - 1.
+Significant procedural error inconsistent with the processes as outlined in subchapters 11-500 and 11-600. - 2.
+Discovery of any new information unknown or not reasonably foreseeable to the accused student or the dean of students at the time of the hearing that was material to and could have reasonably impacted the disciplinary decision. - 3.
+The sanction(s) determined by the dean of students, hearing officer, or SCB are significantly disproportionate to the violation. - g.
+The appellate officer shall determine if sufficient grounds for appeal exist under section 11-801(f).
+If not, the appellate officer will deny the request for appeal thereby sustaining the original decision.
+If sufficient grounds for appeal exist, the appellate officer will review the appeal in full and issue a final decision.